caruzcal/preppin_data/README.md

 # preppin_data
-A repository of all the challenges I do on Tableau Prep
+A repository of all the challenges I do on Tableau Prep and the solutions.